cran/USA.state.boundaries/README.md

 # USA.state.boundaries

-R data package containing a map of the United States of America with the NAD 1983 Albers projection & is a subset of the data included in the `USA.state.boundaries.data` package, which is available in a `drat` repository.
+R data package containing a map of the United States of America (USA) as a reprojection of the NAD83 datum map.
+It is a subset of the data included in the `USA.state.boundaries.data` package, which is available in a `drat` repository.

-To access the `USA.state.boundaries.data` package, please read the **To install the USA.state.boundaries.data package** section below and/or refer to this package's vignette (which is located in the doc folder).
-The approximate size of the `USA.state.boundaries.data` package is 25 MB.
+To access the `USA.state.boundaries.data` package, please read the **To install the USA.state.boundaries.data package** section below.
+The approximate size of the `USA.state.boundaries.data` package is 27 MB.
 The `USA.state.boundaries.data` package contains 3 sets of USA maps:

 1) A map of the USA with the NAD 1983 Albers Projection from the USGS that was originally part of `USGSstates2k` which has been archived.
 This data was obtained from the United States Geological Survey (USGS).
-Irucka Embry used this map while a Cherokee Nation Technology Solutions (CNTS) United States Geological Survey (USGS) Contractor and/or USGS employee.
-Map 1 is included in this package only.
+Irucka Embry used this map while a Cherokee Nation Technology Solutions (CNTS) USGS Contractor and/or USGS employee.

-2) A NAD83 datum map of the USA which includes all State boundaries & also includes Puerto Rico and the U.S. Virgin Islands.
-This map comes from the USGS National Map which has been discontinued.
+2) A NAD83 datum map of the USA, which includes all Commonwealth and State boundaries & also includes Puerto Rico and the U.S. Virgin Islands.
+This map comes from the USGS National Map, which has been discontinued.

-3) A WGS84 datum map of the USA which includes all State boundaries & also includes Puerto Rico and the U.S. Virgin Islands.
+3) A WGS84 datum map of the USA, which includes all Commonwealth and State boundaries & also includes Puerto Rico and the U.S. Virgin Islands.
 This map is a reprojection of the NAD83 datum map from the USGS National Map.
+Map 3 is included in this package only.